Core Values

 Be Embodied

-We help kids learn how to pay attention to and take care of their own bodies and learn skills to honor the bodies of others.
+We help kids learn how to pay attention to and take care of their own body and learn skills to honor the bodies of others.

 Be Relational

-We help kids practice social and communication skills, such as reading nonverbal cues or apologizing after messing up.
+We help kids practice social and communication skills, such as reading nonverbal cues or apologizing after harming others.

 Be Emotional